jbis9051/JamesSOBot/docs/CHAT_API.md

 `fkey` is also used for users viewing the chat who are not logged in.

 The `fkey` is basically a CSRF token and it is required to view the chat and to send messages in the chat.
+Note that the `fkey` for chat is different from the `fkey` used during login, and can only be acquired by requesting a chat page.

-The `fkey` can be found in either of the following ways while on a chat page:
+After making a request to any chat page (just the root `https://chat.<domain>/` is enough), you get the fkey by either:

 1. Getting the value of an input with the id `#fkey`.
 The input is the last element in the `<body>` and contains the fkey.